rpm-lab/CSCI5980-Spr23-DL-RPM/syllabus.md

 ---
 layout: page
 title: Syllabus
-description: Course policies and information pertaining to Deep Learning for Robot Perception at the University of Michigan.
+description: Course policies and information pertaining to Deep Learning for Robot Perception and Manipulation at the University of Minnesota.
 nav_order: 2
 ---